fern-api/fern/README.md

 ## 🌿 SDKs

-The Fern toolkit is available as a command line interface (CLI) and requires Node 18 or higher.
+The Fern toolkit is available as a command line interface (CLI) and requires Node 18+.
 To install it, run:

 ```bash
 npm install -g fern-api